NETWAYS/foreman-training/plugins/08_openscap.md

 To customize the policy the Plugin was enhanced to support tailoring files.

-The Client is provided by the Foreman Project in a separate Client repository and for installation and configuration a Puppet module exists in the puppet Forge, an Ansible role in th Ansible galaxy, and instructions for manually doing it is provided by the Foreman Webinterface.
+The Client is provided by the Foreman Project in a separate Client repository and for installation and configuration a Puppet module exists in the Puppet Forge, an Ansible role in the Ansible galaxy, and instructions for manually doing it are provided by the Foreman web interface.

 ~~~PAGEBREAK~~~